TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 ### Adding and Subtracting Arrays
 What do you think will be the outcome of `[1, 2, 3] + [3, 4, 5]`?

 If you guessed `[1, 2, 3, 3, 4, 5]`, congratulations!
-Adding two arrays will return a new array built by concatenating them.
+Adding two arrays will return a new array built by concatenating them, similar to string concatenation.
 The `concat` method works the same way.

 ~~~ruby
 a = [1, 2, 3]